 BOARD OF DIRECTORS

-Barry Kryshka, Brandon Wells, Mark Sherman, Michelle Baroody, Nicole Pamelia, Nikki Weispfenning, and Tom Letness.
+Barry Kryshka, Velma Caty Rent, David Berglund, John Moret, Mark Sherman, Nicole Pamelia, Nikki Weispfenning, and Olga Tchepikova-Treon.

 We believe that 35mm film has a warmth and feel that should be part of the moviegoing experience, just like the real butter on our popcorn.
 The Trylon runs most screenings on its two Century Model SA 35mm projectors; digital features are projected by an NEC model NC-900C DCI-compliant digital projector.
 We note the format of every screening: 35mm for film, DCP for Hollywood’s digital cinema format, and HD for high-resolution Blu-ray presentations.